mroderick/blog.jekyll/_posts/2019-08-31-red-bell-green-bike.md

 A few weeks ago, while enjoying riding at speed down Danziger Strasse, the Pilen branded bell on my bicycle rattled loose, jumped into the street and shattered everywhere.

 Being bell-less might work in smaller/other cities.
 Not so much here.
-Losing the abibility to produce an audible warning signal on your bike in Berlin is makes things *challenging*.
+Losing the abibility to produce an audible warning signal on your bike in Berlin makes things *challenging*.

 Luckily, we have plenty of friendly bicycle shops.
 I visited one of my local ones, [PrenzlBike][prenzlbike], and got a new loud bell fitted on my trusty bicycle.